nwops/puppet-retrospec/README.md

 2. Find all vardef objects, resolve them if possible and store the values
 3. Anything contained in a block of code is currently ignored, until later refinement.

-##Future Parser Support
+## Puppet 4.x Support
 As of 1.0.0 Retrospec Puppet provides full support for code written against the 4.x/future parser.
 If you have 3.x code the 4.x parser may throw errors instead of deprecation warnings.
 If you do not wish to convert your 3.x to 4.x code yet, you will need to use the puppet-retrospec version < 1.0.0

-##Ruby Support
+## Ruby Support
 Currently this library only supports ruby >= 1.9.3.
 Since we vendor Puppet 4.5.x you need to have a supported ruby version that puppet 4.5 supports which.

-##Paid Support
+## Paid Support
-Want to see new features developed much faster?
+Want to see new features developed faster?
 Contact me about a support contract so I can develop this tool during the day instead of after work.  contact: corey@nwops.io